Anatomiclab/GastroFLOW/README.md

 Script Outputs:

-report_pos_.csv: A .csv file containing the predictions of WSIs as positive (CA) by GastrolFlow.
+report_pos_.csv: A .csv file containing the predictions of WSIs as positive (CA).

-requireTile_.csv: A .csv file containing the predictions of WSIs as negative (non-CA) by GastrolFlow.
+requireTile_.csv: A .csv file containing the predictions of WSIs as negative (non-CA).

-External_tiledata_500.csv: A .csv file containing the predicted results of tile data by GastrolFlow.
+External_tiledata_500.csv: A .csv file containing the predicted results of tile data.

 By following these steps, you will be able to generate external validation result using GCNet and GastroFLOW.
 To evaluate the external validation performance of GCNet and GastroFLOW , please refer to the "Post-Processing" section.